 The router keeps a separate holding timer (adjacency holdingTimer) for each Level 1 adjacency.
 The value of holdingTimer is initialized to the holding time, as reported in the Holding Time field of the LAN Level 1 Hello packet.
-If a neighbor is not heard from in that time, the router
+If a neighbor is not heard from in that time, the router c) Sets the adjacency's adjacencyState to "Initializing"

-- a) Purges it from the Adjacency database - b) Generates an adjacencyStateChange (Down) event
+- a) Purges it from the Adjacency database - b) Generates an adjacencyStateChange (Down) event d) Generates an adjacencyStateChange (Down) event